 One guy told me, “Go back into the house and send Beaman, out.”

-So, I went back into the house and into the kitchen, where my father was enjoying his dinner and a beer.
+So, I went back into the house and into the kitchen, where my father was enjoying his dinner and nightly bottle of beer.

 “Dad, I think some guys are looking for Ricky.
 They’ve got bats and stuff, and there’s a lot of them.”

 My father exhaled heavily.
-He took another bite of his dinner, swallowed a gulp of beer, then headed toward the front door.
+He took another bite of his dinner, swallowed a gulp of Grolsch (beer), then headed toward the front door.
 He warned me to stay inside and keep the door locked.
-I did as I was told and sat and watched the drama unfold outside through the open window.
+I did as I was told and sat and watched the drama unfold outside through the window.

 He stepped out onto the front porch and asked what the problem was.